PedrouNunes/PedrouNunes/README.md

-### Olá, Eu sou o Pedro Nunes!
+###Hello, I am Pedro Nunes!

-- 🔭 Atualmente estou cursando Ciência da computação no IFSC-LAGES e realizando mestrado em Engenharia Informática e Internet das Coisas;
+🔭 I am currently studying Computer Science at IFSC-LAGES and pursuing a master’s degree in Computer Engineering and Internet of Things at IPBeja;
-- 😀 As linguagens em que mais possuo conhecimento são Java e C#;
+😀 The programming languages I am most proficient in are Java and C#;
-- ⚡ Fun fact: Gosto muito de esportes.
+⚡ Fun fact: I really enjoy sports.

 <div>
   <a href="https://github.com/PedrouNunes">